-Thus, Dryden had developed a plan or composition process for his heroic plays.
+Thus it would appear that Dryden had definitely developed a plan or composition process for his heroic plays.

 To come to this realization so far into the book is not so much a problem as it is an omission.
 An earlier chapter deals with Hobbes and Filmer.
 This is not only interesting from a historical perspective, but useful in seeing how each may have (or has) influenced Dryden and the nature of his characters.